slorber/react-nested-loader/README.md

 ```

 Using the `LoadingButton` into a top-level component.

-<br/>No need to use any local state, you just need to add a `return` in your callback and everything will work immmediately.
+No need to use any local state, you just need to add a `return` in your callback and everything will work immmediately.

 ## API